felselva/mathc/README.md

 You can help with the development of MATHC testing the library, sending in-scope math functions, reporting errors and giving feedback.

-Donations can be sent to `ferreiradaselva@protonmail.com` via PayPal.

 ## Versioning

 Starting on version 2, the development of MATHC uses calendar versioning, with a tag `YYYY.MM.DD.MICRO` for each stable release.
 If a release breaks backward compatibility, then it is mentioned in the release notes.